CERN/CAiMIRA/cara/docs/full_diameter_dependence.rst

 The aerosol diameter distributions are given by the :meth:`cara.monte_carlo.data.BLOmodel.distribution` method.

-The :class:`cara.monte_carlo.data.BLOmodel` class itself contains the method to return the mathematical values of the probability distribution for a given diameter (in microns), as well as the method to return the limits of integration between the **min** and **max** diameters.
+The :class:`cara.monte_carlo.data.BLOmodel` class itself contains the method to return the mathematical values of the probability distribution for a given diameter (in microns), as well as the method to return its integral between the **min** and **max** diameters.
 The BLO model is used to provide the probability density function (PDF) of the aerosol diameters for a given **Expiration** type defined in :meth:`cara.monte_carlo.data.expiration_distribution`.
 To compute the total number concentration of particles per mode (B, L and O), :math:`cn` in particles/cm\ :sup:`3`\, in other words, the total concentration of aerosols per unit volume of expired air, an integration of the log-normal distributions is performed over all aerosol diameters.
 In the code it is used as a scaling factor in the :class:`cara.models.Expiration` class.

 Under the :mod:`cara.apps.calculator.model_generator`, when it comes to generate the Expiration model, the `diameter` property is sampled through the BLO :meth:`cara.monte_carlo.data.BLOmodel.distribution` method, while the value for the :math:`cn` is given by the :meth:`cara.monte_carlo.data.BLOmodel.integrate` method.
-To summarize, the Expiration contains the distribution of the diameters as a vectorised float.
-Depending on different expiratory types, the contributions from each mode will be different, therefore the result in the distribution also differs from model to model.
+To summarize, the Expiration object contains, as a vectorised float, a sample of diameters following the BLO distribution.
+Depending on different expiratory types, the contributions from each mode will be different, therefore the resulting distribution also differs from model to model.

 Emission Rate - vR(D)
 =====================